SouthGreenPlatform/VcfHunter/README.md

 ### vcf2popNew.1.0.py

-This program will select markers for genetical mapping analysis from a vcf file based on several criterias including segregation ratio.
+This program will select markers for genetic mapping analysis from a vcf file based on several criteria including segregation ratio.
 It will outpout coded markers as requested by the user.

 *Options:*